soundn/godly-task3-EKS/README.md

 ## Structure

 - `terraform/`: Terraform code for creating the EKS cluster
-- `helm/`: Helm charts for Prometheus and Grafana
+- `prom-grafana-helm/`: Helm charts for Prometheus and Grafana
-- `kubernetes/`: Kubernetes manifests for deployments, services, and HPAs
+- `app-service-HPA-deploy-EKS/`: Kubernetes manifests for deployments, services, and HPAs
-- `scripts/`: Utility scripts for deployment and setup

 ## Setup